 By GreatSchools Staff

-Yes, the U.S. economy might be improving, but another 36,000 Americans lost their jobs in February, forcing many parents to look for work in cities they might not have considered before.
-Job opportunities vary widely by region too: While the unemployment rate in Charlottesville, Va., is a fairly low 5%, Bend, Ore., is now at 14.5%.
+Yes, the U.S. economy might be improving, but the national unemployment rate is still about 6%, forcing many parents to look for work in cities they might not have considered before.
+Job opportunities vary widely by region too: while the unemployment rate in North Dakota is below 3%, Alabama remains above 7%.

 Uprooting a family can be especially hard on children, since they have to leave behind familiar friends and neighborhoods and adapt to the academic and social setting of a brand-new school.
 Wondering how to make the process less painful?
 Whether you're moving across the state or across the country, we've got the tips you need to make a smooth transition.